rspamd/rspamd.com/doc/modules/spamtrap.md

 ### Advanced: Adding emails and domains to Redis

-There are several way to add emails or domains to the Redis store.
-One would be to add it directly with the 'redis-cli'.
-But if you have more than one entry to add, a simple shell script will help you:
+There are various methods to add emails or domains to the Redis store.
+One approach would be to add them directly through 'redis-cli'.
+However, if you need to add multiple entries, a straightforward shell script could be useful:

 ~~~bash
 #!/bin/bash